top of page

 Using cutting-edge tools like dual-colour fibre photometry, chemogenetics, optogenetics, and spatial transcriptomics, we dissect how dopamine–acetylcholine–astrocyte interactions shape associative learning, motivation, and habit formation.

 By integrating real-time circuit imaging with single-cell molecular mapping, we aim to reveal how drugs and reward-related cues hijack these systems to promote maladaptive learning.
-Through this approach, we seek to redefine the cellular logic of addiction and identify new therapeutic targets that restore balance between dopamine, acetylcholine, and astrocytic regulation of behaviour.
+Through this approach, we seek to redefine the cellular dogma of addiction and identify new therapeutic targets that restore balance between dopamine, acetylcholine, and astrocytic regulation of behaviour.

 Join our mailing list for updates on publications and events